WICG/scheduling-apis/spec/scheduling-tasks.md

 core experience or responding to user input.

 <dfn enum-value for=TaskPriority>user-visible</dfn> is the second highest priority, and is meant to
-be used for tasks that visible to the user but not necessarily blocking user actions, such as rendering secondary parts of the page.
+be used for tasks that are observable to the user but not necessarily blocking user actions, such as updating secondary parts of the page.
 This is the default priority.

 <dfn enum-value for=TaskPriority>background</dfn> is the lowest priority, and is meant to be used
 for tasks that are not time-critical, such as background log processing or initializing certain